Types of RIM Products

 Is RIM right for you?

 In conclusion, RIM is more than your car bumper!
-Instead this process offers a set of benefits that make it a far more superior alternative compared to other known methods.
+Instead, this process offers a set of benefits that make it a far more superior alternative compared to other known methods.
 RIM's ability to produce robust, lightweight parts, with thin to thick wall capabilities and complex geometries offer designers the freedom to create parts for various applications.
-To help jump start your RIM design, check out our "5 Design Tips for Reaction Injection Molding" for a stress free process.
+To help jump start your RIM design, check out our "5 Design Tips for Reaction Injection Molding" or complete our design tool, below, for a stress free process.